evan-narayan/voithos/docs/vmware-migration-rhel.md

-# Migrating RedHat Linux from VMware
+# Migrating RedHat Linux from VMware to OpenStack

 ## Requirements